LucasFDL/LucasFDL/README.md

 ## 🧩 About

 - Career transition from **3D / FiveM environment modeling** to **Data Analytics & Data Science**.
-- Bachelor’s degree in **Database Technology**, with a solid foundation in SQL and data modeling.
+- Bachelor’s degree in **Database Technology** (SQL and data modeling).
-- Background in **3D/FiveM environment modeling for Brazilian brands such as Natura, Risqué, Mercado Livre and Mercado Pago** (events and in-game experiences), working with complex pipelines and deadlines, which strengthened discipline and ownership and transfers well to data workflows.
+- Experience with **3D/FiveM environments for Brazilian brands such as Natura, Risqué, Mercado Livre and Mercado Pago**, working with complex pipelines and deadlines that transfer well to data workflows.
-- Focused on building **well-structured, documented analytics workflows** and communicating insights in a clear, objective way.
+- Focused on **well-structured, documented analytics workflows** and clear, objective communication of insights.
-- Based in Brazil (UTC−3), open to **remote junior and internship opportunities** in Analytics / Data Science.
+- Based in Brazil (UTC−3), open to **remote junior and internship roles** in Analytics / Data Science.

 ---